Direct and Adaptable Mesh-Gaussian Scene Reconstruction from Multi-View Images: Additional Results and Details

-\bmhead{Coarse-to-fine Grid} Given the bounding box (BBox) with size ($L_x$, $L_y$, $L_z$) that tightly encloses the foreground region $U$, and an expected cell count $C$, the cubic cell size of the SDF grid is set to $(L_x/s) \times (L_y/s) \times (L_z/s)$, where $s=\sqrt[3]{L_x \cdot L_y \cdot L_z / C}$.
+\paragraph{Progressive Grid Refinement.} Given a bounding box (BBox) with size ($L_x$, $L_y$, $L_z$) that tightly encloses the foreground region $U$, and an expected cell count $C$, the cubic cell size of the SDF grid is set to $(L_x/s) \times (L_y/s) \times (L_z/s)$, where $s=\sqrt[3]{L_x \cdot L_y \cdot L_z / C}$.
 During optimization, we perform 4 coarse-to-fine operations, incrementally increasing the cell count by $1.5\times$ each step until the target count $C$ is reached.